-1, Network Function Management Service Provider (NFMS_P) receives a create network function request (createMOI) from a consumer.
+- Network Function Management Service Provider (NFMS_P) receives a create network function request (createMOI) from a consumer.

-2, If NF instance to be created contains virtualized part and containerized resource needs to be allocated, NFMS_P interacts with ETSI NFV MANO for VNF instance creation by using the operation produced by ETSI NFV MANO as specified in ETSI NFV release 4 specification.
+- If NF instance to be created contains virtualized part and containerized resource needs to be allocated, NFMS_P interacts with ETSI NFV MANO for VNF instance creation by using the operation produced by ETSI NFV MANO as specified in ETSI NFV release 4 specifications.
 For example,

 if needed the NFMS_P invokes corresponding VNF Package management procedure as described in clause 7.7 in ETSI NFV-IFA013 V4.3.1 [9].
 The VNF package which support designing a VNFD for a containerized VNF is complied with ETSI GS NFV-IFA 011 V4.3.1 [12].